MateaKarst/Airfield-Dragons/ReadMe.md

 - castle --> background of the game
 - game --> main game mechanics
 - reset --> resets the game once you lost
+- startgame --> allows you to restart the game with a button

 assets: